 JAX® Mice & Services Response to COVID-19

-We have compiled this information to keep customers updated on the rapidly evolving situation of the coronavirus (COVID-19) and JAX’s preparedness and response plans.
-As the situation changes, we will keep this page updated with the latest information and JAX’s action items.
+We have compiled this information to keep you updated on the rapidly evolving situation of the coronavirus (COVID-19) and JAX’s preparedness and response plans.
+As the situation changes, and learn to adapt, we will keep this page updated with the latest information and JAX’s action items.
 Additionally, we have a response team dedicated to communicating with customers should any changes or updates occur.
-If the information below does not answer your questions or you would like to request additional information, please contact: firstname.lastname@example.org.
+If the information below does not answer your questions or you would like to request additional information, please contact: email@example.com.

 Safety of the JAX Employees and Community

 The health and well-being of our colleagues, customers, and community is our top priority.
 In response to COVID-19, we have activated our emergency preparedness taskforce to manage and execute operational plans in response to COVID-19.
-Our primary focus is to ensure the safety of personnel as well as uninterrupted JAX operations related to mouse production, distribution, and services.
+Our primary focus has always been and continues to be ensuring the safety of personnel as well as uninterrupted JAX operations related to mouse production, distribution, and services.
 This also includes a wide range of contingency plans to ensure we have the necessary supplies needed to run these operations safely, effectively, and at the same high quality you expect from JAX.
 These plans are informed by our paramount goal of safeguarding the health and well-being of our employees, the welfare of the mice under our care, and our mission of continuing to advance biomedical research.

 Quality and Access to JAX Mice

 The welfare and quality of JAX Mice remains a top priority.
-At the present time, we have no plans to suspend any of our operations including breeding, validation and care of our mice, or any of the services associated with running client studies.
+We have, and will continue, all of our operations including breeding, validation and care of our mice, or any of the services associated with running client studies.
 Currently, all models are available and we are continuing to accept new orders for mice and services.
-Additionally, JAX is in communication with our vendors and transporters to avoid any delays in supply or transportation.
-We are monitoring all aspects of COVID-19 and have a team of experts addressing this highly fluid situation.
+Additionally, we continuously communicated with our vendors and transporters to avoid any delays in supply or transportation.

 The Jackson Laboratory is recognized as a leader in the distribution of high health status mice that are regularly tested for the exclusion of a wide range of organisms, both pathogenic and opportunistic.
 We maintain these standards using strict protocols that include personal protective clothing, gloves, and masks or respiratory gear to eliminate direct physical contact with our mice.
 We also use sterilized supplies, food, water, and bedding and incorporate strict cleaning protocols to maintain this high level of animal health.
 These normal and standard practices are in place to prevent interchange of organisms between mice and the people working with them.